-- Monetary policy rules have proven to be very useful in laying out benchmarks for monetary policy actions, both in academic papers and in practical policymaking. - One popular rule has been Taylor (1999), which was constructed based on U.S. data from the 1980s and 1990s. - Since that time, three important macroeconomic developments have altered key elements of policy rule construction. - Incorporating these developments yields a modernized policy rule that suggests the current level of the policy rate is about right over the forecast horizon.
+- Monetary policy rules have proven to be very useful in laying out benchmarks for monetary policy actions. - One popular rule has been Taylor (1999), which was constructed based on U.S. data from the 1980s and 1990s. - Since that time, three important macroeconomic developments have altered key elements of policy rule construction. - Incorporating these developments yields a modernized policy rule that suggests the current level of the policy rate is about right over the forecast horizon.

-^{} J.B.
+J.B.
 Taylor, "A Historical Analysis of Monetary Policy Rules," in Monetary Policy Rules, J.B.
 Taylor ed., University of Chicago Press, 1999, 319-48.